What compelled you to start RFPIO?

 The challenge moves to acquiring your first paying customers—eventually, the first 100 customers then the first 1,000 customers become your targets.
 Every time you achieve one critical milestone, another challenge is there waiting for you.
 However, when you get your first paying customer, it is one of the greatest achievements you will ever experience as an entrepreneur.

 Share an “aha” moment from your first year in business.

 One of the first “aha” moments we had was when the first customer signed us on.
 We sent a link to the customer to fill in credit card details.
 We were waiting and waiting and waiting…until finally, we received the alert that the payment came through.
 Our team was so excited.
 That first dollar arriving in RFPIO’s account is a moment our team will always remember and cherish.

-Spending time with family is my ritual.
+Family time is my ritual.
 Yes, I work out at the gym and make time for play.
 But, looking at my family’s faces every day is the one thing that keeps me happy and motivated.
-Spending time with my wife and kids trumps everything else.
+Spending time with my wife and kids trump everything else.

 There are a lot of ways you can overcome these challenges as an underserved entrepreneur.
 I know, because I am one myself.
 I’m a minority, an Indian man with a dark complexion.
 A lot of times people think an Indian coming to the United States is an engineer.
 That perception was a big obstacle I had to overcome in the business world.

 I’m not an engineer at all—my educational background is in business.
 My business background comforted our investors, including Nitin and the Elevate team, because they knew I understood the power of sales.
 They trusted we would succeed at RFPIO.

 The United States is a country of opportunity.
 If you demonstrate your capabilities, people will trust what you are capable of.
 The opportunities I have found would not have been possible elsewhere in the world.
 I’m fortunate that I came here, worked hard and had the encouragement I needed to be successful.